SherineAwad/multiomicsGRN/devREADME.md

 1. **Maps fragments to annotated cells**
    - Uses metadata (from Seurat/Scanpy) to assign each fragment to its correct cell type × sample group.

-2. **Aggregates fragments**
+2. **Aggregates fragments into pseudobulk TSVs** (if not already created)
-   - Combines all reads belonging to the same group into a pseudobulk profile.
+   - Combines all reads for each group into a single table of fragment coordinates.

-3. **Generates normalized coverage tracks**
+3. **Converts TSVs to standard formats**
-   - BED files (fragment positions).
+   - **BED files:** fragment positions formatted for downstream peak calling (MACS2, etc.).
-   - BigWig files (continuous coverage along the genome).
+   - **BigWig files:** normalized coverage tracks for visualization in genome browsers.

-4. **Organizes outputs for downstream tools**
+4. **Organizes outputs**
-   - Saves reference TSVs with paths to all BED/BigWig files.
+   - Saves **TSV reference files** with paths to all BED and BigWig files for downstream pipelines.

 ---